Architecture of Winchester College: Medieval to early modern

-The College Sick House was built by the school's warden (chairman of governors) John Harris in 1656–1657.
-Harris named it Bethesda after the biblical Pool of Bethesda, a place of healing, and had the name "בתסדה" ("Bethesda, house of mercy") inscribed in Hebrew above the door.
+In the early modern period, the College Sick House was built by the school's warden (chairman of governors) John Harris in 1656–1657.
+Harris named it Bethesda after the biblical Pool of Bethesda, a place of healing, and had the name "בת'סדה" ("Bethesda, house of mercy") inscribed in Hebrew above the door.
 It now serves as a staff common room.
 It is constructed mainly of brick with mullioned windows; the front has two large gables, flanking a smaller central gable that projects forward, housing the door.